The mysterious 6-pin fan header on my Inter-Tech server cases

 Inter-Tech has apparently made a cable for connecting an 8-pin header to four 4-pin fan headers, supporting four internal fans.
-Not sure if, or where, this cable is available — but this is what it looks like:
+It is part of their 120 mm fan set — and this is what it looks like:

 But some jump (DuPont) wires can easily be used instead, just make sure to double check the pin-outs first.

 Another way to control the fans, which will only require a single 4-pin fan header, is to connect the PWM signals together.